Sexual intercourse: Duration and genital complications

-Sexual intercourse remains possible after major medical treatment of the reproductive organs and structures.
+Sexual intercourse often remains possible after major medical treatment of the reproductive organs and structures.
 This is especially true for women.
-Even after extensive gynecological surgical procedures (such as hysterectomy, oophorectomy, salpingectomy, dilation and curettage, hymenotomy, Bartholin gland surgery, abscess removal, vestibulectomy, labia minora reduction, cervical conization, surgical and radiological cancer treatments and chemotherapy), coitus can continue.
+Even after extensive gynecological surgical procedures (such as hysterectomy, oophorectomy, salpingectomy, dilation and curettage, hymenotomy, Bartholin gland surgery, abscess removal, vestibulectomy, labia minora reduction, cervical conization, surgical and radiological cancer treatments and chemotherapy), sexual intercourse can continue.
 Reconstructive surgery remains an option for women who have experienced benign and malignant conditions.
+Men and women who have undergone extensive surgery should consult their medical team to understand how their treatment or surgery affects sex and how long they should wait before having sexual intercourse after a surgery.

 Disabilities and other complications

 Obstacles that those with disabilities face with regard to engaging in sexual intercourse include pain, depression, fatigue, negative body image, stiffness, functional impairment, anxiety, reduced libido, hormonal imbalance, and drug treatment or side effects.
 Sexual functioning has been regularly identified as a neglected area of the quality of life in patients with rheumatoid arthritis.
 For those that must take opioids for pain control, sexual intercourse can become more difficult.
 Having a stroke can also largely impact on the ability to engage in sexual intercourse.
 Although disability-related pain, including as a result of cancer, and mobility impairment can hamper sexual intercourse, in many cases, the most significant impediments to sexual intercourse for individuals with a disability are psychological.
 In particular, people who have a disability can find sexual intercourse daunting due to issues involving their self-concept as a sexual being, or a partner's discomfort or perceived discomfort.
 Temporary difficulties can arise with alcohol and sex, as alcohol can initially increase interest through disinhibition but decrease capacity with greater intake; however, disinhibition can vary depending on the culture.

 People with mental disabilities also are subject to challenges in participating in sexual intercourse.
-Women with intellectual disabilities (ID) are often presented with situations that prevent sexual intercourse.
-This can include the lack of a knowledgeable healthcare provider trained and experienced in counseling those with ID on sexual intercourse.
-Those with ID may have hesitations regarding the discussion of the topic of sex, a lack of sexual knowledge and limited opportunities for sex education.
+This can include the lack of a knowledgeable healthcare provider trained and experienced in counseling those with intellectual disabilities on sexual intercourse.
+Those with intellectual disabilities may have hesitations regarding the discussion of the topic of sex, a lack of sexual knowledge and limited opportunities for sex education.
 In addition there are other barriers such as a higher prevalence of sexual abuse and assault.
 These crimes often remain underreported.
 There remains a lack of "dialogue around this population's human right to consensual sexual expression, undertreatment of menstrual disorders, and legal and systemic barriers".
-Women with ID may lack sexual health care and sex education.
+Women with intellectual disability may lack sexual health care and sex education.
 They may not recognize sexual abuse.
 Consensual sexual intercourse is not always an option for some.
-Those with ID may have limited knowledge and access to contraception, screening for sexually transmitted infections and cervical cancer.
+Those with intellectual disability may have limited knowledge and access to contraception, screening for sexually transmitted infections and cervical cancer.